TimOliver/WebPKit/README.md

 // Check a file on disk to see if it is a WebP file let url = URL(...) print(url.isWebPFile)

+// Retrieve the pixel size of the image without decoding it let size = CGImage.sizeOfWebP(with: Data())
 ```

 ### Decoding a WebP image